MHRA/products/infrastructure/docs/logs.md

 ### Viewing Prometheus logs in Azure

-Alternatively, to see Prometheus logs, you can run a query in the Azure Log Analytics workspace.
+Alternatively, to see [Prometheus][prometheus] logs, you can run a query in the Azure Log Analytics workspace.

 1. Open the "Log Analytics workspaces" area in the Azure portal.
 2. Open the analytics workspace which is in the same resource group as your cluster.